-Ray Hanania is a media analyst and political consultant specializing in Middle East issues and events, and mainstream American politics.
-He is President & CEO of Urban Strategies Group
+Ray Hanania is a writer, author and media analyst and political consultant specializing in Middle East issues and events, and mainstream American politics.
+He is President & CEO of URBAN STRATEGIES GROUP

-Hanania co-hosts the American Arab radio show "Radio Baladi" which is simulcast in three states on Friday mornings (7-8 am Central, 8-9 am Eastern) including in Michigan, Ohio and Northern Illinois.
+Hanania co-hosted the American Arab radio show "Radio Baladi" which is simulcast in three states on Friday mornings (7-8 am Central, 8-9 am Eastern) including in Michigan, Ohio and Northern Illinois.

-Hanania is a blogger for the alJazeera Listening Post segment offering commentary on specific topics in the news
+Hanania was a blogger for the alJazeera Listening Post segment offering commentary on specific topics in the news

 Former Columnist: JERUSALEM POST

 Former Columnist: The Arab News, the Saudi Gazette, YnetNEWS.com